edHelper.com

 6 After several days of journeying, Gilgamesh and Enkidu at last reached the edge of the Cedar Forest.
 Their intrusion made Humbaba very angry.
 But thankfully, with the help of the sun god, Shamash, the duo prevailed.
 They killed Humbaba and cut down the forest.
 They fashioned a raft out of the cedar trees.
 Together, they set sail along the Euphrates River and made their way back to Uruk.
 The only shadow cast over this victory was Humbaba's curse.
 Before he was beheaded, he shouted, "Of you two, may Enkidu not live the longer, may Enkidu not find any peace in this world!"

 7 When Gilgamesh and Enkidu arrived at Uruk, they received a hero's welcome.
 The goddess of love, Ishtar, saw how handsome Gilgamesh was.
-She wanted to be his lover.
+She wanted to be his girlfriend.
 But Gilgamesh refused and taunted her.
 With her pride bruised, Ishtar went to see her father, Anu.
 She begged him to let her use the Bull of Heaven to destroy Gilgamesh and his city.
 She threatened to smash the gates of hell if Anu did not give in to her wish.
 Seeing no other option, Anu agreed and unleashed the Bull of Heaven.
 As mighty as the Bull of Heaven was, it was still no match for Gilgamesh and Enkidu.
 Once again, the two teamed up and slew the beast.

 8 After that episode, Enkidu fell sick.
 To his dismay, he found out that his illness was a punishment from the gods.
 As it turned out, the gods held a meeting among themselves.
 They wanted to hold somebody responsible for the death of Humbaba and the Bull of Heaven.
 Since Gilgamesh was two-thirds god, he was forgiven.
 That meant Enkidu must die for insulting the deities.